 Pennsylvania 4.5% – 15% Spouse exempt; 4.5% for children

-Most inheritance taxes exempt spouses and often children, meaning they primarily affect inheritances to siblings, nieces/nephews, and unrelated individuals.
+Most inheritance taxes exempt spouses and often children, meaning they primarily affect inheritances left to siblings, nieces/nephews, friends, and unrelated individuals.
+The distinction matters for beneficiary designations — naming a spouse or child on retirement accounts, life insurance, and transfer-on-death accounts keeps those assets out of the inheritance tax net in most states.

 Estate Tax Planning Strategies